This Sausage & Kidney Bean Soup with Butternut Squash and Kale is a favorite for cold weather.

 - 1 yellow onion , diced

-- 1 lb spicy Italian sausage , cut into 3/4 inch pieces
+- 1 lb spicy Italian sausage , cut into ¾ inch pieces (or use sweet Italian sausage)

 - 1 quart chicken broth